 Adobo & Dogs

 Unfortunately, dogs should not eat adobo.
-The reason is that it contains ingredients that are toxic to dogs, such as garlic & onion powder.
+Like many seasonings, it contains ingredients that are toxic to dogs, such as garlic & onion powder.
 In addition, the meat rub mix contains salt, which can also be bad for dogs.

 What’s more, this mix is too spicy for a dog’s digestive system.
-It could cause a GI upset in most dogs.
+It could cause digestive upset for many dogs.

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.